Visual Thinking (& Systems Thinking)

 - A picture up on a wall or on a computer screen creates a visual target for groups of people to explore, debate and challenge – this makes problem solving very much easier as it is collaborative and effectively draws on the group genius – whilst also creating a cohesive single perspective and team

 - Much of our understanding of systems and how things work together is represented through visual imagery.
-We apply cutting edge visual techniques to help our clients’ ground and test their business thinking in a real and meaningful way
+We apply cutting edge visual techniques to help our clients’ ground and test their business thinking in a real, meaningful and whole-system way

 Visual Thinking promotes: